 This place’s history is full of grit and independence.
 In 1955, 60 powder fanatics independently installed the first lift on the mountain – and it’s been a non-profit, community-owned ski and snowboarding hill ever since.

-Today, it’s probably fair to say that this is more of a ski and snowboarding area than a resort as there’s no on-mountain lodging.
+Today, it’s probably fair to say that this is more of a ski and snowboarding area than a ski resort as there’s no on-mountain lodging.
 But, it’s an area that draws plenty of that light, dry powder you dream about, spread over terrain that offers something for everyone – including families and beginners.
 Plus, the tight-knit community vibe is nothing short of rad.
 Everyone’s here because of their love for riding.
 You’ll have no shortage of people looking out for you and sharing in your passion for corduroy, technical lines, chutes, and fun on the mountain.

 Top tip: Throw yourself into it on the epic lift-served runs off Schlasman’s.
 Don’t forget, though, that these require a beacon to ride.